-- 1 continued and/or lengthy delays to the timely progression and completion of the audit where offsite contamination originating from the audit site has been identified which is likely to or is known to represent a risk to human health and/or the environment - 2 soil containing chemical substances not subject to management, present at the surface or near surface, which due to their concentration and properties may pose a significant risk to human health and/or the environment offsite - offsite transport of contaminated soil that is likely to result in harm or site contamination at the property of another person (excluding transport to a facility licensed by the EPA to accept the soil) - 4 inappropriate management of remediation activities that may result in significant impacts or risk to adjacent and nearby land and the community. ←
+- 1 the audit has become inactive due to continued and/or lengthy delays to the timely progression of work and where off-site contamination originating from the audit site has been identified which is known to represent a risk to human health and/or the environment - 2 soil containing chemical substances not subject to management, present at the surface or near surface, which due to their concentration and properties pose a significant risk to human health and/or the environment off site - 3 off-site transport of contaminated soil that results in harm or site contamination at the property of another person (excluding transport to a facility licensed by the EPA to accept the soil) - 4 inappropriate management of remediation activities that results in significant impacts or risk to adjacent and nearby land and the community.

-→MGR 11 Notification of hazardous circumstances and documentation in reports
+MGR11 Notification of hazardous circumstances and documentation in reports

 Auditors must notify the EPA as soon as reasonably practicable if a hazardous circumstance described in the EPA publication Guidelines for the site contamination audit system is identified in the carrying out of an audit.
-Auditors must also at the same time, notify the audit client of the hazardous circumstances, to ensure that persons in control of the site implement, if possible, measures to eliminate or mitigate the hazardous circumstances as soon as reasonably practiable.
+Auditors must also at the same time, notify the audit client of the hazardous circumstances, to ensure that persons in control of the site implement, if possible, measures to eliminate or mitigate the hazardous circumstances as soon as reasonably practicable.